Here are some of the most frequently asked questions about Neighbor Up Action Grants:

 Is funding available for renovation to a building that houses an organization?

-Renovations to dwellings are not in the scope of our mission.
-This falls under the category of personal funding and, therefore, is not eligible.
+No. Renovations are not in the scope of our mission.

 Is there a conflict-of-interest policy which prevents members of the Grantmaking Committee from reviewing applications from groups that either they or their family members are involved with?